xuankimtran/docs-1/pages/katalon-studio/docs/use-online-license.md

   > Notes:
   >
-  > If you are a user, see [new doc](new link) for instructions on finding your machine ID and using Katalon licenses.
+  > If you are a user, see [Activate Katalon Licenses](https://docs.katalon.com/katalon-studio/docs/license_activation.html) for instructions on finding your machine ID and using Katalon licenses.

 2. Sign in to [Katalon TestOps](https://testops.katalon.io/login).